netspective/fluent/README.markdown

 NOTE : `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

+** ECG **

+**6.1**  Ecg publisher shall be started by passing the various options suffix to the command.

+    $./ecg-pub --

+Available options are:

+        --help                Produce help message

+        --data-gen-ip arg     Data Generator IP

+        --data-gen-port       Data Generator Port No.

+        --domain arg          Device Domain

+        --device-id arg       Device ID - for device identification

+        --log-info arg        Log information category

+        --log-data arg        Log data category

+        --log4cpp-conf arg    Log configuration and format specification file

+Example :

+        ./ecg-pub --data-gen-ip 127.0.0.1 --data-gen-port 5000 --domain ECG --device-id ECG_LAB44 --log-info ecg.info --log-data ecg.data --log4cpp-conf ../src/c++/production/conf/simulation_log_ecg.conf

+* Once the publisher binds with the data generator and send a command, it receives data from data-generator and displays the data in the log files.

+NOTE : `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

+**6.2.** Start the `ecg subscribers` on the other terminal by passing the various options suffix to the command ,

+          $./ecg-sub-echo

+Available options are:

+        --help                  Produce help message

+        --domain arg            Device Domain

+        --device-id arg         Device ID - for device identification

+        --log-info arg          Log information category

+        --lod-data arg        	Log data file

+        --log4cpp-conf arg      Log configuration and format specification file

+Example:

+        ./ecg-sub-echo --domain ECG --device-id ECG_LAB44 --log-info ecg.info --log-data ecg.echo --log4cpp-conf ../src/c++/production/conf/simulation_log_ecg_sub.conf

+* Once the temp subscriber is started it will retrieve data from the ContentFilterTopic to retrieve messages based on the Device ID from a single topic.

+NOTE :  `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

+**EbD Sensor:**

+**7.1** Ebd-sensor publisher shall be started by passing the various options suffix to the command.

+    $./Ebd-sensor-pub --

+Available options are:

+        --help                Produce help message

+        --data-gen-ip arg     Data Generator IP

+        --data-gen-port       Data Generator Port No.

+        --domain arg          Device Domain

+        --device-id arg       Device ID - for device identification

+        --log-info arg        Log information category

+        --log-data arg        Log data category

+        --log4cpp-conf arg    Log configuration and format specification file

+Example :

+        ./Ebd-sensor-pub--data-gen-ip 127.0.0.1 --data-gen-port 5000 --domain sensor --device-id Sensor_LAB44 --log-info ecg.info --log-data ecg.data --log4cpp-conf ../src/c++/production/conf/simulation_log_ecg.conf

+* Once the publisher binds with the data generator and send a command, it receives data from data-generator and displays the data in the log files.

+NOTE : `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

+**7.2.** Start the `Ebd-sensor-subscribers` on the other terminal by passing the various options suffix to the command ,

+          $./Ebd-sensor-sub-echo

+Available options are:

+        --help                  Produce help message

+        --domain arg            Device Domain

+        --device-id arg         Device ID - for device identification

+        --log-info arg          Log information category

+        --lod-data arg          Log data file

+        --log4cpp-conf arg      Log configuration and format specification file

+Example:

+        ./Ebd-sensor-sub-echo --domain ECG --device-id Sensor_LAB44 --log-info sensor.info --log-data sensor.echo --log4cpp-conf ../src/c++/production/conf/simulation_log_Ebd_sensor_sub.conf

+* Once the Ebd-sensor subscriber is started it will retrieve data from the ContentFilterTopic to retrieve messages based on the Device ID from a single topic.

+NOTE :  `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

 STEPS TO RUN THE DISTRIBUTED APPLICATION:
 ========================================